deckhouse/deckhouse/modules/040-node-manager/docs/EXAMPLES.md

 {% alert level="warning" %}
 Example is given for Ubuntu OS.
 The method of adding certificates to the store may differ depending on the OS.

-When adapting the script to another OS, do not forget to change the [bundles](cr.html#nodegroupconfiguration-v1alpha1-spec-bundles) parameter
+Change the [bundles](cr.html#nodegroupconfiguration-v1alpha1-spec-bundles) parameter to adapt the script to a different OS.
 {% endalert %}

-{% alert level="info" %}
+{% alert level="warning" %}
-The example relies on the functionality embedded in the [032_configure_containerd.sh](./#features-of-writing-scripts) script.
+To use the certificate in `containerd` (including pulling containers from a private repository), a restart of the service is required after adding the certificate.
 {% endalert %}

 ```yaml